-For those who aren't yet familiar with R programming, let's begin with a quick overview.
-To start, R is a fascinating programming language, one that has recently become an appealing skill to add to your resume.
-That's partly because the language has grown significantly in popularity; it's now used in a range of professions including software development, business analysis, statistical reporting and scientific research.
+R is a fascinating programming language, one that has become an appealing skill to add to your resume.
+The language has grown significantly in popularity and is now used in a range of professions including software development, business analysis, statistical reporting and scientific research.
 It’s more likely than ever that you’ll encounter R in your organization -- and you’ll probably even find reasons to use it yourself.

 If you need proof, look no further than R’s growth, which is reflected in a number of independent lists; it has bounced around in the top 20 languages in the Tiobe Index of Programming Language Popularity for the last several years.
 In 2015, IEEE listed R at 6 in the top 10 languages of 2015.
 Additionally, as the amount of data-intensive work increases, the demand for tools like R for processing, data-mining and visualization will also increase.